mietek/halcyon-website/pages/docs/reference/index.md

 ### `clean_cache`
 > Arguments:  _none_

+After installation:

-1. Remove everything from the cache, retaining only archives of the currently active GHC, Cabal, sandbox, and app.
+1. Remove everything from the cache, retaining only the most recently used archives.

 2. Tell the user about any differences between the previous and current contents of the cache, and discard the previous contents.

 Uses a temporary global variable, `HALCYON_OLD_CACHE_TMP_DIR`.